LakeinLove/Mage-The-Awakening/Magic/Spells/Disciple/Devouring the Slain.md

 Using this spell counts towards the limit of times per day a mage can gain Mana through Scouring.

-**+1 Reach:** The mage may affect a healthy subject with this spell instead of one who has recently taken damage.
+**+1 [[Reach]]:** The mage may affect a healthy subject with this spell instead of one who has recently taken damage.

-**+1 Reach:** The spell does not count toward the limit of times per day a mage can gain Mana through Scouring.
+**+1 [[Reach]]:** The spell does not count toward the limit of times per day a mage can gain Mana through Scouring.

-**+1 Reach:** The mage may affect a ghost with this spell, damaging its Corpus to gain either Willpower or Mana on a one for one basis.
+**+1 [[Reach]]:** The mage may affect a ghost with this spell, damaging its Corpus to gain either Willpower or Mana on a one for one basis.
 The mage must choose when casting the spell to take either Willpower or Mana, and cannot take a mix of the two from the ghost.